liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/00-intro.markdown

 `com.liferay.portal.configuration.metatype` module, which you can [configure as a dependency](/develop/tutorials/-/knowledge_base/7-0/configuring-dependencies).

-### Creating new Sections and Categories
+### Creating new Sections and Categories [](id=creating-new-sections-and-categories)

-If you're not satisfied with the existing categories or category sections, create your own by implementing a simple interface, `ConfigurationCategory`.
+It's important that configurations are in the most intuitive location (section and category) so that administrative users find them easily.
+If your configurations don't fit neatly into the existing categories or category sections, create your own by implementing a simple interface, `ConfigurationCategory`.

 Here's the code @product@ uses to create the *Content Management* section and the *Assets* category: